Duisterhof/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

- Motivated  and  experienced  student  in  the  field  of  autonomous  aerial  robots.
-Keen  to  contribute  to the  field  by  enabling  the  next  generation  of  fully  autonomous  robots.
-My  interest  lies  in  applying hardware-software co-design to execute expensive algorithms within strict resource constraints.
+ I am a motivated  and  experienced  student  in  the  field  of  autonomous  aerial  robots, keen  to  contribute  to the  field  by  enabling  the  next  generation  of  fully  autonomous  robots.
+My  interests lie in  applying hardware-software co-design, to execute expensive algorithms within strict resource constraints.
+So far, my research has focused on fully autonomous flight of the <a href="http://www.delfly.nl/">DelFly Nimble</a> and  <a href="https://bart-ai.com/publication/duisterhof-2019-learning/">deep reinforcement learning-based navigation of a stock CrazyFlie.</a>